diyage/DYG/README.md

-# ObjectDetection
+# DYG - everything is in your control!
-This packet is a framework used for developing object detection.
+This packet is a framework used for developing object detection/image segmentation(semantic or instance).

 ![image](frame.png)

-diyage_ObjectDetection contains 7 parts.
+# DYG contains 7 parts.
 1. Tool(s) --> the most important one.
 It provides almost all functions/methods for your programming.
 Used: You need inherit from Tool/BaseTools/tools/BaseTools,